Here is the story of how Deepika Padukone fought depression using Badminton as a tool

 When I was growing up my father said to me, ‘To be the best, always remember the three D’s – Discipline, Dedication and Determination.
 Follow your heart.
 Do what you are passionate about.’
 Sport has taught me how to handle failure.
-It has also taught me how to handle success.
-It has kept me grounded.
+It has also taught me how to handle success and has kept me grounded.
 It has taught me humility.
 Two years ago I struggled with depression.I was sinking.
 I almost gave up.
 But it was the athlete in me that gave me the strength to fight and never ever give up!

 Playing sports at a young also gave Deepika much needed life lessons that would shape her into the tough and resilient women that she is today…

 Even before I realised it had become a big part of me, I was playing badminton professionally.
 Only people who have experienced sports in some form really, truly understand the value of what it brings to your life.
 It teaches you about success and failure.
 Honestly, I didn’t have to keep up with it, but I know what it’s made me; the value it adds, the virtues and the qualities I have learned today as a human being because of being an athlete.
 If I didn’t have that experience, I think I would have turned out to be completely different.

 Deepika’s cousin and National level champion Trupti Murgunde had the following to say about Deepika’s skills as a Badminton player